mds-python/mds-python.github.io/03 Flow Control/2 While loops.md

 In the above example, the user will be prompted to enter a `number` as long as the value of the variable number to which the value is assigned is either less than 1 or greater than 10.

-<u>The condition in the **while** loop is checked at the very beginning, before the loop is executed for the first time.</u> This means that the loop may not be executed even once if the condition is not met at the very beginning.
+<u>The condition in the <b>while</b> loop is checked at the very beginning, before the loop is executed for the first time.</u> This means that the loop may not be executed even once if the condition is not met at the very beginning.
 Please note the first line of the example above `number = 0`.
 It defines a variable `number` and sets its value to zero, which guarantees that the first time it checks, the **while** loop will be true (0 < 1) i.e. the user will be prompted for a number at least once.

 ## Breaking the loop